Creating slide shows

-Run full screen slideshows of your collections or export them to a movie file.
-Also use slideshows to select pictures!
+Run full-screen slideshows of your collections or use slideshows to select pictures.

 The Slideshow option is an excellent way of browsing through images, both for viewing and selecting images that require editing or cropping, or finding images that aren’t up to your required quality level, and so on.

 Creating a slide show

 To run a slide show, select some images from the current source (select all images that are shown in the image window by using the shortcut key Ctrl-A (Command–A on the Mac).
 Note that the order in which you select the images will be reflected in the slide show.
-Then click on the Slideshow button.
+Then select Slideshow.
 The slide show window opens, giving you the opportunity to customize your slideshow.

 Tip: You can start slideshows immediately using the last chosen settings by making a selection and pressing Shift-Enter.

 Slide show options

 If your computer has more than one available display, you can select which one you would like the slide show to run on.
 Select the display from the drop-down list.

 Margins (in Pixels)

 If required, you can have a margin (the margin’s color is the same as the Background color) around the images in the slide show.
 Enter the size (in pixels) for the margin into the Left/right and Top/bottom fields.
 If you don’t want a margin, make sure that the size is set to 0 for both the Left/right field and the Top/bottom field.

 Clip Image to Fit the Presentation Area